mliszcz/msc-thesis/thesis/chapters/01-introduction.md

 dynamically changed by the user according to their needs.
 This allows for creating personalized views for different users and different situations [@miller2005implications].
-This approach is supported in TANGO world by the Taurus framework, which offers tools for manipulating the UI at runtime.
+This approach is supported in TANGO world by the Taurus framework [@pascual2015taurus], which offers tools for manipulating the UI at runtime.

 ## Goals and objectives